PardotPro Lara Black collaborated on this blog.

 Do not delete your Salesforce records!
 You want to merge the records.

-PardotPro Lara Black said, “The great thing about merging duplicates prospects in Salesforce is that Pardot will follow what you do in Salesforce.
+Account EngagementPro Lara Black said, “The great thing about merging duplicates prospects in Salesforce is that Account Engagement will follow what you do in Salesforce.
 If you have two prospects and one of them has a cookie and one doesn’t, or one of them has a sent email activity, it’s going to merge all of the activity into the same record.”

 Black also advises that if you have two duplicate contacts, you want to retain the one that has an opportunity associated with it.